Msec-StudentClub-IT/Symposium-Website-Asthra-2K18-/README.txt

 INSTRUCTIONS :

-1. Extract the zip file.
+1. Extract the zip files.
 2. Open index.html with Chrome or Firefox or IE.